 Principles of Design Alignment

-Different types of alignment can be used for both text and other design elements, whereas some kinds are unsuitable for longer content and should be used for other visual blocks.
+Different types of alignment can be used for both text and other design elements.
+In contrast, some styles are unsuitable for longer content and should be used for other visual blocks.

 1. Edge Alignment

 It is a form of alignment which applies to the edge of the layer, page, or canvas.
-The design forms, are positioned to the top, bottom, left, or right side.
+Various design forms are positioned to the top, bottom, left, or right side.

 • Left Edge Alignment

-As the name indicates, the elements are aligned to the left edge.
-It is one of the most common and known types of alignment.
+As the name indicates, the elements are aligned to the left edge, and it is one of the most common and known types of alignment.

 You’d use left alignment everywhere you’re dealing with a longer text body.
-That’s why the majority of books, magazines, and even webpages use it.
-When you use this alignment, it’s advisable to have the heading aligned to the left as well.
+That’s why most books, magazines, and even web pages use it.
+When you use this alignment, it’s advisable to have the heading aligned to the left.

 • Right Edge Alignment

 The opposite of the left is right edge alignment.
 This type is inappropriate for longer content.
 As a result, this alignment is best used for some shorter texts on the posters, flyers, and contact information on the backside of the business cards.